Our Social Responsibility

 CCC Foundation is also involved in a second project, the CCC Line – a free telephone counseling service, which provides emotional support and guidance for any Sri Lankan who requires such assistance.
 By dialing CCC Line’s 1333 number, callers from anywhere in the island, through any phone service are connected to a trained telephone counselor who will provide support.

 The well-known organisation supports cancer patients and has received substantial donations from Holborn Assets, as well as a Public Address System and Audio System requested by CCC House.

-Shane Jayemanne who leads the Sri Lankan team said, “At Holborn the culture of giving goes beyond social responsibility.
+Shane Jayemanne said, “At Holborn the culture of giving goes beyond social responsibility.
 We count it as a joy.
 This culture has been part of the Holborn DNA from its inception and represents the heart of its Founder and CEO, Robert Parker.
 The team here at CCC House has done exceptional work and we are glad we could be a part of it.
 We will treasure the time we spent with the patients at CCC House.”

 In 2017, two of Holborn Assets’ interns were challenged to take on the Mongol Rally, which is a race against the elements with only the basics for company.

 The Rally, which took place in July, required participants to purchase a vehicle for less than £500 and to map a full route to drive a whopping 10,000+ miles across Europe and Asia.
 Ambitious adventurers navigated their way through the mountains, deserts and wilderness of various countries including Tajikistan, Kyrgyzstan and Mongolia before finishing in Siberia’s Ulan-Ude, close to Lake Baikal.